 If there’s one thing I regret from our trip to Japan, it’s cutting our time in Hiroshima short to visit Nagoya.
-Each to their own, but I wasn’t a fan of Nagoya.
-It’s Japan’s fourth most populated city, but compared to Yokohama, Osaka and Hiroshima, it was pretty dirty and uninspiring.
+Each to their own, but I wasn’t too fond of Nagoya.
+Although it’s Japan’s fourth most populated city, compared to Yokohama, Osaka and Hiroshima, it was pretty dirty and uninspiring.
 There isn’t a whole lot to see and do, besides the Nagoya City Science Museum and Planetarium and Toyota Museum which were both closed the day we visited.

-Nagano was on our itinerary for one reason: snow!
+Nagano was on our itinerary for one main reason: snow!
 We spent quite a long time during the planning stage of our Japan trip, trying to find an easily accessible way of seeing snow.
-Eventually, we decided on Nagano.
+Eventually, we settled on Nagano.